 Give your houseplants to a neighbor or take them with you; otherwise, they will not survive a long absence.Continue to 9 of 10 below.

 Store candles in the refrigerator (if you are leaving it on) or put them in the coolest, darkest part of the house.
 Also, replace backup batteries in fire alarms, automatic watering systems, thermostats, and security systems.
 If you use call forwarding on your landline, set it to follow you to your other residence.

 Ask a trusted neighbor, local friend, or family member to remove any fliers, phone books, packages, or other items that may be tossed into your driveway or left by your front door.
 Give them a spare set of keys (including external gates) and your contact information.
 Ask them to check for leaks inside and out, walk the house, or visit the home if a bad storm or monsoon strikes.
 If you don't feel comfortable asking someone to do this, there are professional companies you can hire.Continue to 10 of 10 below.

 10 of 10

 Some people leave for three months, and some leave for seven months.
-These items may not apply to your house, or there may be more specific needs that you have to consider.
+These steps may not apply to your house, or there may be more specific needs that you have to consider.
 Use this information as a baseline for your personal checklist.
 Add contact names and numbers for any professional services that you annually use.
 After a couple of years, you will have these preparations down to a science.
-Being prepared can help you be worry-free about your desert home while you enjoy the summer up north.
+Being prepared can help you be worry-free about your home while you enjoy the summer in a cooler region.